Family Dispute Resolution Services

 Don’t risk working with a mediator who is not qualified, make sure you work with a Family Dispute Resolution Practitioner registered with the Australian Attorney Generals Department.

-Is it Compulsory?
+Is FDR Compulsory?

-What does it cost?
+What does FDR cost?

 Do you offer a free consultation?

+Yes.
+We are happy to speak with you to discuss your situation and answer any questions you have about the process.
 That does not replace the need for a pre-mediation session which is a full risk screen and preparation session.

-FAQ
+FAQ Questions

 A Parenting Plan is a document that outlines how parents will share responsibilities and make decisions regarding their children after a divorce or separation.